- Clear away brain fog

 Breath is essential to life.
-It is the first thing we do when we are born and the last thing we do when we leave.
-In between that time, we take about half a billion breaths.
-What we may not realize is that the mind, body, and breath are intimately connected and can influence each other.
-Our breathing is influenced by our thoughts, and our thoughts and physiology can be influenced by our breath.
-Learning to breathe consciously and with awareness can be a valuable tool in helping to restore balance in the mind and body.
+From the first breath at birth to the last breath upon passing, you take about half a billion breaths, usually without thinking about it.
+What you may not realize is that the mind, body, and breath are intimately connected and can influence each other.
+Essentially, your breathing is influenced by your thoughts, and your thoughts and physiology can be influenced by your breath.
+Learning to breathe consciously and with awareness is a valuable tool in helping to restore balance in the mind and body—something very useful during times of stress.

-Researchers have documented the benefits of a regular practice of simple, deep breathing (1,2,6), which include:
+Researchers have documented the benefits of a regular practice of simple, deep breathing, which include the following:

 - Reduced anxiety and depression